 The first thing I noticed this morning when I let my dog out was how bitterly cold it was.
-With the sun just starting to peak over the mountain, there was a thin layer of fog sitting over the river.
-In the mountains this usually means there is a temperature inversion.
+With the sun just starting to peek over the mountain, there was a thin layer of fog sitting over the river.
+In the mountains, this usually means there is a temperature inversion.
 This happens when cold air sinks to the bottom of the valley and gets stuck there.
 So even though it was -5 in my car when I left for the mountain, I knew it would be better up on the mountain.
-By the time I got to the parking lot it warmed all the way up to -2 so at least things were moving in the right direction.
+By the time I got to the parking lot, it warmed all the way up to -2, so at least things were moving in the right direction.

-By the time I got to the top of the gondola it warmed all the way up to 14 degrees and the conditions looked perfect for some sunny morning groomers.
-Fate had other plans for my morning however.
-As I skated over to Spur Run to strap in I noticed something missing from my rear biding.
-Unfortunately the main strap on my binding had broken off, effectively ending my morning before it began.
-So instead of telling you about what I rode today I will tell you about what I would have ridden.
-And as an added bonus I threw in a timelapse I took of the sun setting on the resort last week.
+By the time I got to the top of the gondola, it had warmed up to 14 degrees, and the conditions looked perfect for some sunny morning groomers.
+Fate had other plans for my morning, however.
+As I skated over to Spur Run to strap in, I noticed something missing from my rear biding.
+Unfortunately, the main strap on my binding had broken off, effectively ending my morning before it began.
+So instead of telling you about what I rode today, I will tell you about what I would have ridden.
+And as an added bonus, I threw in a time lapse I took of the sun setting on the resort last week.

-Enjoy the sun out there today and I will see you next week.
-Hopefully with brand new bindings and a little more info.
+Enjoy the sun out there today, and I will see you next week with brand new bindings and a little more info.